IIIF/api/source/auth/2.0/index.md

 ### 3.3.
 Interaction Patterns

-There are three distinct interaction patterns, identified by the `profile` property.
-These enable different styles of user, client and server interaction.
+The three distinct interaction patterns identified by the `profile` property enable different styles of user, client and server interaction.
+If more than one Access Service is available, the client _SHOULD_ interact with them in the order `external`, `kiosk`, `active`.
+The client _SHOULD_ stop processing Access Services once it determines that the user has access to the resource.
+This order ensures that access is obtained with the minimum of user interaction.

 #### 3.3.1 Active Interaction Pattern
 {: #active-interaction-pattern}